 This easy homemade blue cheese salad dressing recipe is creamy and contains just the right ingredients to make the blue cheese flavor shine.
 If you are a blue cheese lover like me, then you’ve got to make some of this delicious homemade blue cheese dressing.

 Inspiration To Make This Blue Cheese Dressing Recipe

 When you buy blue cheese crumbles, they usually come in a tub.
 If you purchase it at your local grocery store, it usually comes in 4-ounce to 8-ounce sizes and costs around a dollar an ounce.

-My homemade version of chunky blue cheese dressing tastes just like Litehouse Brand that you would purchase at your local grocery store.
+My homemade version of Creamy, chunky blue cheese dressing tastes just like Litehouse Brand or Hidden Valley that you would purchase at your local grocery store.

 - Blue cheese crumbles